Haven-Lau/Pokemon-Go-FB-Bot/README.md

 This bot builds on top of [PokemonGo Map](https://jz6.github.io/PoGoMap/) to provide mobile or desktop users an easy way to get a list of nearby pokemon (at a fixed location defined by the PokemonGo Map) by simply messaging the Facebook bot.

+## Disclaimers
+PLEASE DO NOTE THAT THIS BOT WAS MADE FOR FUN AND IS NOT MEANT TO BE SERIOUS, DO EXPECT SOME BUG AS IT WAS BUILT IN A COUPLE OF HOURS, AND PLEASE REPORT ANY BUGS YOU FIND!

 ## How to setup